PixelBeardAgency/apple-petflix/docs/user-prompts-log.md

 28. "Sure, let's go to phase 4"

 29. "When does the follow button, comments section and notification bell get implemented?"

+## Troubleshooting Phase 4

+30. Screenshot showing 500 error: "Could not find a relationship between 'notifications' and 'profiles' in the schema cache"

+31. Screenshot showing Supabase warning about destructive operation (DROP COLUMN) - "Is this expected?"

+32. "The notifications bell is only on select pages (such as profile), is this not something we want to be accessible throughout the site?"

+## Phase 5 Start

+33. "okay great, let's progress"